On this page:

 Your vocal folds are inside your larynx, or voice box.
 When you talk, air moves from your lungs through the vocal folds to your mouth.
 The vocal folds vibrate to produce sound.
 Anything that makes it harder for the vocal folds to vibrate can cause a voice problem.
 Vocal fold paralysis happens when one or both vocal folds are not able to move.
 It can also cause breathing and swallowing problems.

 There are different types of vocal fold paralysis.
 Bilateral vocal fold paralysis means that both vocal folds will not move.
-They become stuck halfway between open and closed.
-People with this condition often need a tracheotomy, which is an opening made in the neck.
-They breathe through this opening, and it keeps food from going into their lungs when they eat.
+People with this condition may need a tracheotomy if the vocal folds are close to a closed position which interferes with breathing.
+A tracheotomy is an opening made in the neck.
+They breathe through this opening.

 Unilateral vocal fold paralysis is when only one fold will not move or only moves a little bit.
 It is more common than bilateral paralysis.
 The paralyzed vocal fold does not vibrate with the other fold.
 The person’s voice will not sound clear or loud.
 They may run out of air when speaking.